Solid government ownership and support

 TAQA's roots lie in an initiative launched by the Abu Dhabi government in 1998 to privatise the Emirate's water and electricity sector.
 The establishment of Abu Dhabi Water and Electricity Authority (ADWEA) led to the creation of Abu Dhabi National Energy Company ‘TAQA’ in June 2005.

 In August 2005 the company's shares were listed on the Abu Dhabi Securities Exchange (ADX) under the symbol TAQA.
-Through its various shareholdings, the government of Abu Dhabi retains a 74.4 per cent stake in the company.
+Through its various shareholdings, the government of Abu Dhabi retains a majority stake in the company.
 It has repeatedly stated its support and backing for a limited number of wholly and partly state-owned enterprises – including TAQA.

 Working with governments around the world

 Any energy company seeking to conduct business in a new country will find itself dealing with government departments and agencies.
 As a government backed entity, TAQA has built close ties and major long-term agreements with other governments around the world, frequently working alongside them as they make plans to meet their current and future energy requirements.